3lawie/drivetutorial/README.md

 - [x] change folders to links components, remove all client states
 - [ ] Clean up database and data fetching patterns
 - [ ] real homepage
+- {" 2:3:29 check netlify error in chat also"}